ptavarez16/Front-end-Developer-Interview-Questions/questions/html-questions.md

 # HTML Questions:

 ### What does a `doctype` do?
-  `doctype` is put on the very top of an html file to let the browser know what version og html you are writing on your page.
+  `doctype` is put on the very top of an html file to let the browser know what version of html you are writing on your page.
 It should be the very first line of code in any html file.

 ### How do you serve a page with content in multiple languages?
   Always use a language attribute on the html tag to declare the default language of the text in the page.
 When the page contains content in another language, add a language attribute to an element surrounding that content.